 Through its branch network, the Bundesbank provides training courses free of charge to the banking industry, retailers and any other interested parties.
-Participants are given typical counterfeits to test using the “feel, look and tilt” method.
-Contact details for the branches may be found on the Bundesbank's website.
+However, these cannot take place at present owing to the coronavirus pandemic.
+Instead, the following learning programs can be accessed via the Bundesbank’s website (German only).

-In addition, information (in the form of brochures and posters) can be ordered from the Bundesbank free of charge.
-An interactive learning program entitled "Detecting counterfeits" (Falschgeld erkennen) can also be accessed online (German only).
+In addition, information (in the form of brochures and posters) may be ordered from the Bundesbank free of charge.

 Information on this subject is updated regularly on the Bundesbank’s website, the European Central Bank’s website and on the German police force’s website (German only).